Skype for Business Server 2015 (Edge Role)

 This template assesses the status and overall health of services as well as the performance of the Microsoft Skype for Business Server (Edge Role) 2015.

 WMI access to the SharePoint server.
+You can also use the Orion agent for Windows with this template.

 Windows Administrator on the SharePoint server.